What’s more red than strawberries, red velvet!

 - ½ – 1 Teaspoon Red Food Gel

 - 1 Teaspoon White or Cider Vinegar

 - 340g Icing Sugar

 To begin, preheat the oven to 180°C and line a cupcake tin with 12 paper cases.

 To make the buttercream, beat the butter with a hand-beater or in a free-standing mixer for 5 minutes, scraping down the sides occasionally.

-Sift the icing sugar in to a bowl and add to the butter in two stages, beating for another 3 minutes between additions.
+Sift the icing sugar in to a bowl and add to the butter in two stages, beating for another 3 minutes between each addition.

 On a slower speed, add in 2-3 tablespoons of strawberry coulis, then bring the mixing speed back up and beat for another few minutes.
 Taste the buttercream and keep an eye on its consistency, if needed you can add more coulis to give a touch more flavour.

 Once the cupcakes have cooled completely, pipe a swirl or blob of buttercream on top.
 You can then drizzle more coulis over top if you like, or make a slight well in the centre of the buttercream and fill with coulis (as I've done in the photos above).
 Enjoy!